Jassade/CanOpener/README.md

 Use `/co` or `/canopener` followed by a command
 - `rousing` This will toggle showing Rousing elements
 - `remixgem` This will toggle showing Remix Gems
+- `remixgemlevel` Toggle combining gems higher than Epic
 - `reset` This will reset the addon to the default settings

+# Missing Items
+To request adding any missing items open an issue or make a Pull Request.

 # Planned Upgrades
 - Localizations